 Following the narrow dirt road for about a mile, I parked under the palms just outside the Education Center.
 The building looked long deserted; a victim of the Covid closures.

 On the other side of the parking area a basic map sketched out the park’s three easy ½-mile hikes.

 A View Above the Salt Marshes

 Though it was a bright sunny morning, I lucked out with a soft cool breeze.
 I imagine in the warmer months bug spray would be a must.

 From the tower, I continued my walk along the well-defined path which looped at a small dock.
 On my way back to the parking lot, I ran into the only other soul I saw in the park that morning; a man dragging a kayak.
 At first this seemed a little strange, but as there’s no road, boats must be carried along the short trail to the canoe launch.

 Before exiting the preserve, I drove to the tiny three-space parking area for the Red – Boardwalk Trail.
 Following the gorgeous palmetto-lined boardwalk around the bank of Salt Pond, I saw nothing immediately noteworthy.
 However, as I looked a little closer, evidence of an active world became clear.

-It’s a shame I couldn’t bare witness to the residents of the Withlacoochee Gulf Preserve, but there’s definitely tons of life to be seen.
+It’s a shame I didn’t see the residents of the Withlacoochee Gulf Preserve, but there’s definitely tons of life there.

 If you find yourself near Yankeetown, the Withlacoochee Gulf Preserve is well worth an hour or two of your time.
 The park is free, though donations can be made via the Withlacoochee Gulf Preserve website.